azizzaeny/composable/readme.md

 ## Composable

 Collection of functions that can be composed to solve programming problem.
-Provide reusable toolkit, General purpose library Functional Programming, Pattern Side-effects modules, Data structure Algorithm
+Provide reusable toolkit, General purpose library Functional Programming, Pattern & side-effects modules, Data structure algorithm

     Composable is to make or form by combining things.